HTLA380/EasyBank-Landing-Page/README.md

 ### Useful resources

-- [Example resource 1](https://sass-lang.com/) - Sass helps me write CSS faster and more efficiently, allowing me to spend less time on repetitive tasks and more time on design and development.
+- [Sass/Scss](https://sass-lang.com/) - Sass helps me write CSS faster and more efficiently, allowing me to spend less time on repetitive tasks and more time on design and development.

 ## Author